Regularity and Koszul property of symbolic powers of monomial ideals

 \section{Acknowledgments}

-L.X.Dung, T.T.
+L.X.
+Dung, T.T.
 Hien and T.N.
 Trung are partially supported by NAFOSTED (Vietnam) under the grant number 101.04-2018.307.
-Hop D.N. is partially supported by a postdoctoral fellowship from the Vietnam Institute for Advanced Study in Mathematics (VIASM).
-Hop D.N. and T.N.Trung are also grateful to the support of Project CT 0000.03/19-21 of the Vietnam Academy of Science and Technology.
+H.D.
+Nguyen is partially supported by International Centre for Research and Postgraduate Training in Mathematics (ICRTM) under grant number ICRTM01$\_$2020.05.
+H.D.
+Nguyen and T.N.
+Trung are also grateful to the support of Project CT 0000.03/19-21 of the Vietnam Academy of Science and Technology.
 Part of this work was done during our stay at the Vietnam Institute for Advanced Study in Mathematics.

 Finally, the authors would like to thank the anonymous referee for useful comments which have helped them to improve the quality of this paper.